pyiron/pyiron_workflow/docs/README.md

 - Parallelizing workflow computation by assigning executors to specific nodes
 - Iterating over data with for-loops

-For more advanced topics, like cyclic graphs, check the `deepdive.ipynb` notebook, explore the docstrings, or look at the
+For more advanced topics, like cyclic graphs, check the `deepdive.ipynb` notebook, explore the docstrings, or look at the test suite.

 ## Structure